Hard2bit

 • Assuming 'private' in a repository or server means 'no exposure'.
 Private access is different from protected access.
 Employees with repository access can see credentials.
 Former employees retaining access are exposure.
 You need strict access control in addition to privacy.

 • Not monitoring exposure continuously.
-A credential exposed on GitHub detected 1 week after leak is a problem.
-Tools like TruffleHog, GitGuardian, credential scanning in CI/CD detect exposure automatically.
+A credential exposed on a code repository and only detected a week after the leak is a serious problem.
+Credential-scanning tools integrated into CI/CD detect exposure automatically.
 They should be part of daily process.

 • Not revoking exposed credentials immediately.
 If a credential is exposed, revocation is action number 1.
 Rotating credentials regularly (every 90 days) is standard practice to reduce exposure.

 • Negligence with low-visibility exposure.
-An S3 bucket without encryption that 50 employees access is exposure to 50 potential exfiltrators.
+An internal object-storage bucket without encryption that 50 employees can access is exposure to 50 potential exfiltrators.
 Segregating access (only 5 people need that bucket) significantly reduces exposure.

 Related services